tydickinson29/Fires/README.md

 something other than a 0 denote that they are near a WMO site and are other sites like ASOS or COOP.
 The stations used for our CWA were San Antonio International Airport, Austin Mueller Municipal Airport, and Del Rio International Airport.

+Spearman's Rank-Order Correlations were used to test strength of predictors with the ranks determined in the climatology.

 # Some Code Explanations

 The Pandas module is a very powerful, yet easy to use, module for data analysis using tabular data.
 All of the data used in